FullstackGJJ/domain-design-resources/README.md

 Unit tests would most likely be written for PureCalculations with the mindset of "how would I verify that a domain expert is encapsulated in this code?"
 Integration or end to end tests would be more useful to verify ImpureActions working and behaving as expected.

+**edit: I've updated `Rules` concept into `Concerns` concept so that it can be more flexible and scalable and labelled better.
+(Think <XYZ-concerns> instead of <XYZ-rules-of-thumb>)

+- `Domain Data Models`: What data does an expert need to be able to think about their problem?
+- `Concerns`: What are things an expert is concerned about when they are thinking about their problem?
+- `Calculations`: What does an expert have to make a calculated decision about to be useful to someone asking them a question?
+- `Action`: What kind of interaction dependent task do we need an expert to take part in?

 # Problem solving tiers

 When you have a problem statement such as "how can I build a sophisticated spam bot that's as good as a human?"
 You want to be able to predictably break it down into workable tasks that people can work on.
 These series of transformational breaking down of a problem I find very useful and incremental and it goes as such.